hyperhq/blog.hyper.sh/blog/source/hyper_vs_digitalocean_round_2_vpn_server.md

 9af31f0ab09e        siomiz/softethervpn             "/entrypoint.sh /usr/"   2 minutes ago       Up 2 minutes        0.0.0.0:500->500/udp, 0.0.0.0:1194->1194/udp, 0.0.0.0:1701->1701/tcp, 0.0.0.0:4500->4500/udp, 0.0.0.0:5555->5555/tcp   mysoftethervpn
 ```

-As you can see, shipping a SoftEther VPN server with Docker Image is always quite simple, we also told Hyper_ to expose some useful ports to the public just for remote access and administration usage.
+As you can see, shipping a SoftEther VPN server with Docker Image is always quite simple, we also told Hyper.sh to expose some useful ports to the public just for remote access and administration usage.
 Please remember to note your username and password somewhere safely.

 ### Step 2: Get configuration from the log of VPN container.
 ```shell